Luchee12/DSA-CAPSTONE-PROJECTS/README.md

 ## Amazon Product Review and Analysis
 ### About This Project
  Excel Pivot Dashboard analyzing product sales,reviews,discounts and pricing with KPI cards.

+It gives insights on product ratings,discounts,pricing patterns and customer reviews amingst different products.

+### DATA SOURCE
+Dta was provided by DSA (The Incubator Hub)

 # Data cleaning  Actions
 Before analysis,several data cleaning steps were applied to make the dataset analysis ready.